camiel-m/fetal_brain_multiomics/README.md

 ## Layers in Peak files:
 - '': Base layer contains binarized counts
 - 'Counts': Counts per peak

+## Other access points to the processed data
+- [CELLxGENE](https://cellxgene.cziscience.com/collections/a66d41a7-f1de-4b70-b983-7a4b790a0d5d): multiome data is available in anndata format or as fragment files.
+- [CATlas](https://catlas.org/humanbraindev/#!/): here you can download bigwig files, candidate cCREs and predicted gene-cCRE links.

 ## Raw sequence data